 79 Types of Coffee: Definitive Guide

 Coffee is loved all around the world.
-In the United States, more than half of the population drink coffee.
-It's’ a popular breakfast drink that many think is necessary to begin their day.
+In the United States, more than half of the population drinks coffee.
+It’s’ a popular breakfast drink that many think is necessary to begin their day.

-You may be used to your own particular style of coffee, so what happens when you walk into a coffee shop and see all those items on the menu that look like foreign words?
+You may be used to your own particular style of coffee, so what happens when you walk into a coffee shop and want to try something new?
+All those items on the menu can be overwhelming, so learning in advance what might become your new favorite could help a lot.
+So let’s dive in.

 I mean what really is an espresso?
 And what about a macchiato?
 What’s the difference in coffee roasts, and how do you know which one is best?
 All those coffee drinks look appealing, but which one should you try?